edespino/cloudberry-site/docs/sys-admin/backup-and-restore/perform-incremental-backup-and-restore.md

 gpbackup --dbname mytest --backup-dir /mybackup --leaf-partition-data --incremental
 ```

-When you specify the `--backup-dir` option, the backups are created in the `/mybackup` directory on each Cloudberry Database host.
+When you specify the `--backup-dir` option, the backups are created in the `/mybackup` directory on each Apache Cloudberry host.

 In the example, the full backups have the timestamp keys `20230514054532` and `20231114064330`.
 The other backups are incremental backups.
 The example consists of two backup sets, the first with two incremental backups, and second with one incremental backup.
 The backups are listed from earliest to most recent.